dira/railsgirls.github.com/_posts/2014-05-30-app-bucharest.markdown

 bundle
 {% endhighlight %}

+At this point you need to **restart the Rails server process** in the terminal.

+Hit `CTRL-C` in the terminal to quit the server.
+Once it has stopped, you can press the up arrow to get to the last command entered, then hit enter to start the server again.
+(This is needed for the app to load the added library.)

+___

 Now we can generate the code for handling uploads.
 In the terminal run:

 {% highlight sh %}
 rails generate uploader Picture
 {% endhighlight %}

-At this point you need to **restart the Rails server process** in the terminal.

-Hit `CTRL-C` in the terminal to quit the server.
-Once it has stopped, you can press the up arrow to get to the last command entered, then hit enter to start the server again.
-(This is needed for the app to load the added library.)

-Open `app/models/idea.rb` and under the line
+The `Idea` model needs to know that its `picture` field is a file, not just some text.
+To do that, open `app/models/idea.rb` and under the line

 {% highlight ruby %}
 class Idea < ActiveRecord::Base